ojusave/murder_mystery/ENVIRONMENT_SETUP.md

 EVENT_DATE="2025-11-01"
 EVENT_START_TIME="20:00"
 EVENT_END_TIME="00:00"
-EVENT_TITLE="The Dark Lotus: A Halloween Murder Mystery" EVENT_DESCRIPTION="Join us for an unforgettable evening of mystery, intrigue, and Halloween thrills.
+EVENT_TITLE="The Black Lotus: A Halloween Murder Mystery" EVENT_DESCRIPTION="Join us for an unforgettable evening of mystery, intrigue, and Halloween thrills.
 Step into a world where every guest has a secret, every character has a motive, and the truth lies hidden in the shadows."
 ```